Focus

 One-Minute-Homily

 > We don’t normally eat with strangers; we feel uncomfortable about eating with someone we don't know, don't like, or don't trust.
-Eating together – “breaking bread” is a very personal and intimate sign of a relationship between people who know and love each other.
+Eating together – “breaking bread” -- is usually a very personal and intimate sign of a relationship between people who know and love each other.

-> Although the disciples were probably impressed with the wisdom Jesus shared along the road to Emmaus, they recognized him in the breaking of the bread--a simple but profound act of sharing among friends.
+> Although the disciples were probably impressed with the wisdom Jesus shared along the road to Emmaus, they recognized him in the breaking of the bread -- a simple but profound act of sharing among friends.

 For Reflection or Discussion